-We offer a year-long program designed for students to learn languages (or higher levels) that are not offered in typical classroom settings.
+We offer a year-long program designed for graduate students to learn languages (or higher levels) that are not offered in typical classroom settings.
 You can learn any language!
 The only limit is your own motivation, effort, and resourcefulness.

 In the Fall, students enroll in two courses:

 - African 670: Theories and Methods of Learning a Less Commonly Taught Language (2 credits).
 This course is both theoretical and practical.
 Through reading, discussion, and research, students will explore theories of second language acquisition (SLA) and relate them to self-instructional methods.
 Each student will test and/or modify one or more theories/methods by putting these self-instructional methods into practice in order to learn a less commonly taught language (LCTL).
 Students will share their findings in writing and during class discussions, and write a final paper assessing their learning outcomes.
 This course is intended for those with prior experience in the study of African languages, or advanced study of other foreign languages.

 - African 671: Multilanguage Seminar (4 credits).
 Monitored self-instruction of a less commonly taught language.
 Through weekly meetings, students discuss their use of self-instructional methods to learn a less commonly taught language (LCTL), get feedback on individualized syllabi and assessment plans, and present progress reports orally and in writing.

 In the Spring, students repeat African 671, and can take it repeatedly in subsequent years.
 Please note that these courses are open only to graduate students at this time.

 This course of study is Foreign Language Area Studies (FLAS) eligible.
 Students are encouraged to contact Dr. Katrina Daly Thompson in advance of enrolling and/or applying for FLAS.

 This is an accordion element with a series of buttons that open and close related content panels.

 Hear from students & view their projects

 Learn more about the course and some students’ experiences in a story published by the Language Institute.